 Everything GPT-2: 6.
 Optimizations

 Everything GPT-2: 7.
 Production

 All resources for articles in the series are centralized in this google drive folder.

 (Aside) How and why does quantization work?

-It has two pieces: data compression by approximating floating point numbers with integers and scaling factors and more efficient calculations by using 8 bit integer calculations in place of of 32 bit floating point calculations.
+It has two pieces: data compression by approximating floating point numbers with integers and scaling factors and more efficient calculations using 8 bit integer calculations in place of of 32 bit floating point calculations.

 It works because neural networks are generally very resilient to noise.
 At their core they are mechanism to extract a signal from a very noisy source of information.
 The loss in precision due to quantization error is very similar to errors resulting from having noisier data.
-Check out this mathworks article for more info!
+Check out mathworks for more info!